masonfmatthews/rails_assignments/projects/gradebook/README.md

 ### Requirements

+The expected data structure for this assignment is for teachers to have many students, students to have many parents, and students to have many grades.
+This means that we're implicitly making the assumption that no parent has two kids in the same school.
+That's unrealistic, true, but it's the set of assumptions that makes the data structure simplest.

+In addition, you might think about making grades and assignments separate tables.
+That is not expected at this point.
+For now, you can have a `grades` table with an `assignment_name` string column.
+On both of these fronts, increase flexibility at your own risk.

 The following actions should possible for the following types of users:

 * Visitors who have not logged in should only see the login page.